Stonewell Cider

-Nohoval Drinks Company Ltd., trading as Stonewell Cider, is a craft brewery founded in Nohoval, Cork Ireland in 2010 by husband and wife Daniel and Géraldine Emerson.
-Daniel Emerson is the chief cider maker.
-In Ireland, Stonewell Cider is distributed by Classic Drinks.
-Though their share of the Irish cider market is small (0.5%), Ireland is the biggest cider-consuming nation per capita, and Stonewell is the largest artisan drinks maker in the country.
-Stonewell distributes to many countries within Europe including Germany, The Netherlands, Italy and Estonia.
+The Nohoval Drinks Company, trading in Ireland as Stonewell Cider and internationally as Finnbarra Cider, is a craft cider producer founded in the village of Nohoval, County Cork in Ireland in 2010 by husband and wife Daniel and Géraldine Emerson.
+Stonewell Cider is distributed by Classic Drinks in Ireland.
+Though their share of the Irish cider market is small (0.5%), the country is the biggest cider-consumer per capita, and Stonewell is the largest artisan drinks maker in the country.

 History

 Inspired by Géraldine's father, a wine-maker from the Orleanais province in France, the couple decided to pursue full time traditional cider-making in 2010.
 In their first year, Stonewell produced 6,000 litres of cider.
 By 2011, Emerson had tripled production, and tripled it again in 2012.
 In 2012, Daniel Emerson announced a deal to distribute in Italy via Qualitá Club.

-In 2015, Stonewell pressed over 750 tonnes of apples, resulting in the production of 350,000 litres of cider.
-In 2016, Stonewell secured a five-year distribution contract in France through Carlsberg.
-The total volume ordered equates in the deal's first three years to Stonewell's entire 2015 production.
+The company pressed over 750 tonnes of apples in 2015, resulting in the production of 350,000 litres of cider.
+The following year the company secured a five-year contract to have its products distributed across France by a subsidiary of Carlsberg; the total volume ordered for the first three years of the deal was equal to Nohoval's total output in 2015.

 Post Covid, Stonewell Cider continues to gain popularity.
 With a product range of 7, including Medium Dry, Dry, 0%, Rós (apple & rhubarb), Sting (apple & botanicals) and Cask (Cider aged in whiskey barrels), it continues to be the cider of choice for many.

-2025 saw the release of a limited edition Stonewell Reserve.
-This is a clever blend of grape and apple, using grape musk from Geraldine Emersons family vineyard.
+2025 saw the release of a limited edition Stonewell Reserve, a blend of grape and apple using grape musk from Geraldine Emersons family vineyard.